 - What are the processes to manage website content updates?

-- What should HTML specification be adhered to and at what level?
+- What should HTML specifications be adhered to, and at what level?
 What are the allowed variations for targeted browsers?

 - How customized or extensive are server reporting and logging requirements, and are these integral to the system and require testing a web application?

 - The pages have to be 3-5 screens long unless the content is focused on one topic.
-If the page is longer, provide internal links in the page
+If the page is longer, provide internal links to the page.

-- The page design and layout has to be consistent across the website to avoid confusing the viewer
+- The page design and layout have to be consistent across the website to avoid confusing the viewer.

-- Each page should include the page owner, link to organization/contact person and revision date
+- Each page should include the page owner, link to the organization/contact person, and revision date.

 Here you test all the links in the database connection, web pages, forms for user information submission, and cookie testing.